 Pre-Primary: The Pre-Primary program includes the grades Pre-K and Kindergarten.
-Students enter their multigrade classroom in Pre-K and remain with their teacher through the end of Kindergarten.
+Students enter their multigrade classroom in Pre-K and remain with their teacher through the end of kindergarten.
 Montessori materials are used to teach concepts such as geography, arithmetic, phonics, reading and writing, but are not limited to these.
 The beautiful materials make the learning seem like a game as children journey through their learning.
 Children focus on practical life, creating community, and becoming independent learners as teachers follow the Montessori philosophy of following the child through their learning journey.

-Primary: The Primary program includes the grades 1, 2, and 3.
+Primary: The Primary program includes grades 1, 2, and 3.
 Students enter their multi-grade classroom in first grade and remain with their teacher through the end of third grade.
 Montessori materials are used to teach concepts such as geography, place value, multi digit arithmetic, phonics, and grammar, but are not limited to these.
 The beautiful materials make the learning seem like a game as children journey through their learning.
 Small groups of students meet with the teacher for lessons while other students complete their self-directed learning as they practice concepts using the Montessori materials from the various center areas.
 Children learn time management and independence as they broaden their academic horizons.

-Intermediate: The Intermediate program includes the grades 4, 5, and 6.
+Intermediate: The Intermediate program includes grades 4, 5, and 6.
 Students enter their multi-grade classroom in fourth grade and remain with their teacher through the end of sixth grade.
 Montessori materials are used to teach concepts such as cultural studies, fractions and decimals, multi digit arithmetic, writing, and science, but are not limited to these.
 The beautiful materials inspire children to expand their learning journey independently.
 Small groups of students meet with the teacher for lessons while other students complete their self-directed learning as they practice concepts using the Montessori materials from the various center areas.
 Children learn time management and independence as they prepare to move up to middle school.

 Special Stars: The Special Education program is a beautiful and nurturing place.
 Students are placed by need into our school.
-Though it is not an official Montessori program, the Special Education classes are truly a part of our school.
-Our Special Education students pair with primary grade students and the Student Technology Squad for support in reading and computer usage.
+While not an official Montessori program, the Special Education classes are truly a part of our school.
 Our special students are celebrated, and their development is fostered by dedicated teachers and staff.